 PC antivirus identifies hacked sites: Did you ever had a visitor suggest that his PC antivirus says your site has been hacked?
 The information can be distressing and even annoying, but you must take it seriously.
 Because many PC antiviruses are designed to identify hacked sites.
-A very common reason to hack websites nowadays is to get visitors to the site to do things, like click on an ad, buy something illegal or even download and install rogue software.
+A very common reason to hack websites nowadays is to get visitors to the site to do things, like click on an ad, buy something illegal or download and install rogue software or insert backdoors.
 This is why some PC antivirus software (like Avast, Avira, Kaspersky, or Norton) flag websites as compromised.
 It’s done to protect the users from installing malware into their system.

 The general idea with PC antiviruses is that they protect the computer system but can’t scan websites for malware.
 Therefore it’s a little confusing when a visitor comes and tells a site owner that his PC antivirus has identified malware infestations in your site.
 It makes you wonder, can PC antivirus identify hacked sites?
 And why do they scan websites in the first place?
 Let’s find out:

 The main goal of any computer virus is to prevent the installation of malicious software into the system.
 Some antivirus has an option to scan websites that the user is visiting.
 This is to make sure that the users do not download a rogue software and install it into their system.
 You’ll find this feature mostly in premium antivirus software.
 That said, it’s very important to note that these products don’t scan as effectively as security plugins do.
 They only scan the URL of websites that the user visits to make sure that the user’s computer system is not affected by a malicious website.

 Computer antivirus checks if the URL that the user is trying to open has been reported as malicious in the past.
 Many users have been infected by an exploit called ‘drive-by-download.’
 In this exploit, visitors of a site is duped into downloading spammy software that can potentially cause harm to the computer system.